dunamismax/dunamismax/README.md

   </a>
 </p>

-Hello!
-Thanks for stopping by.

-I'm an IT Director with over a decade of experience, but my true passion is the craft of software development—especially with Go.
-I'm driven by its power to create incredibly fast, single-binary applications that are a joy to deploy and maintain.

-This journey led me to create **The Go-Pragmatic Stack**, my official architecture for building best-in-class, modern web applications.
-It's a complete, opinionated blueprint for creating highly performant and maintainable software.
-It pairs a powerful Go backend with a modern, server-centric frontend toolchain, providing a structured and scalable environment without unnecessary complexity.

-I share my work and reference implementations freely, hoping to help others build better, faster software.
-If my projects have helped you out, I'd be incredibly grateful if you'd consider supporting my work with a coffee.

-It makes a huge difference!
+With over a decade of IT experience, I specialize in building fast and maintainable single-binary applications with Go.

+To streamline modern web development, I created The Go-Pragmatic Stack—an opinionated blueprint that pairs a high-performance Go backend with a responsive, server-centric frontend.

+This philosophy is put into practice in my go-scaffold repository, which serves as a ready-to-use template for building robust applications based on this stack.
+If you find this project helpful, your support is greatly appreciated.

 ---